Cardinals soar into playoff position behind ageless arms

 “We do the little things that allow us to be able to compete,” Shildt said.
 “We also have a mindset that we expect to play October baseball.”

-Strong baserunning.
+Smart baserunning.
 Sound fundamentals.
 The Cardinal Way.

 “We’ve had a lot of moving parts to this club,” Shildt said.
 “But we haven’t lost any of that confidence at all in what we’re doing.”